We have extensive experience in designing and developing prototypes using new interactive devices.

 Kinecting with orang-utans

-In collaboration with Zoos Victoria, this project is designing and developing an interactive digital system to enrich and empower the lives of orang-utans at Melbourne Zoo.
+In collaboration with Zoos Victoria, this project designed and studied an interactive digital system to enrich and empower the lives of orang-utans at Melbourne Zoo.

 Multimodal human–agent collaboration